Latgalian Farmers Party

 The Latgalian Farmers Party (Latgales Zemnieku partija) was a political party in Latvia representing the interests of Latgale farmers during the inter-war period.

 History

 The party won 17 seats in the 1920 Constitutional Assembly elections, becoming the third-largest party in the Constitutional Assembly.
-However, the 1922 elections saw the party reduced to just a single seat in the 1st Saeima.
-It won two seats in the 1925 elections, but did not contest any further elections.
+However, the 1922 parliamentary elections saw the party reduced to just a single seat in the 1st Saeima.
+It won two seats in the 1925 parliamentary elections, but did not contest any further national elections.